-The successful outcome of this project would not be possible without the assistance of Kevin Wallace of the Colorado Department of Revenue, Rob Dawson of the Colorado Department of Public Health and Environment and Mrs. Annette Bishop for plate transcription.
+The successful outcome of this project would not be possible without the assistance of Rob Dawson of the Colorado Department of Public Health and Environment and Mrs. Annette Bishop for plate transcription.
 Comments from the various reviewers of this report were also invaluable and appreciated.